MichiganLabs/MSLToolkit/Sources/MSLNetworking/documentation/api_session_manager.md

 In this example:

 * `API` is a singleton class that subclasses `ApiSessionManager`.
-* A `NetworkAdapter` is created with a host and an authentication handler that adds an X-API-KEY header if the user is set.
+* A `ApiRequestAdapter` is created with a host and an authentication handler that adds an X-API-KEY header if the user is set.
 * An Interceptor is created with the adapter and passed to the Session initializer.
 * The `super.init(session:)` call initializes the `ApiSessionManager` with the configured session.